 Other ways to say: Say the wrong thing, speak awkwardly

-Fun Fact/Origin: This idiom paints a funny picture of someone literally putting their foot in their mouth.
+Fun Fact/Origin: This idiom paints a silly image of someone putting their own foot in their mouth, showing how bad or awkward their words were.

 Example Sentence: